-AMC offers a multitude of opportunities in a friendly, close-knit community.
-More than half of our students participate in intercollegiate and intramural sports.
-Our small size also ensures that students are involved in campus and residential life activities.
-With more than 30 student clubs and organizations, you’ll have the opportunity to get involved and develop leadership skills while making friendships that will last a lifetime.
+Anna Maria offers a multitude of extracurricular opportunities in a friendly, close-knit community.
+More than half of our students participate in NCAA Division III and intramural sports.
+Students are highly involved in campus and residential life activities, and with more than 30 student organizations such as Glee Club, ALANA, and the Student Nurse Association, you can get involved, develop leadership skills, and make lifelong friendships.

 • Catholic Studies